 As a courtesy service, Boone Hospital Center's chaplains and social workers offer education regarding advance directives (such as Living Wills, Durable Power of Attorney for Health Care, and Health Care Directive).
 Our staff will explain the use of these documents, how they differ, and answer questions.
 Anyone may request this service - you need not be a patient or family member.
-Advance B-518.pdf directive forms are free of charge to the public.
+Advance directive booklets are free of charge to the public.

 Upon request by an individual, Boone Hospital Center will keep a copy of advance directives in the patient record of anyone who has a medical record at Boone.
 For a copy, please contact us at 573.815.3888.

 - Durable Power of Attorney for Healthcare Choices

 - This is a document that allows you to choose an agent to make your medical choices, end-of-life choices, and speak on your behalf.

 - Healthcare Choices Directive

 - This is a document whereby you are able to communicate your end-of-life medical choices, and it speaks on your behalf.

 Read our “what if” narrative, depicting an elderly couple and their son dealing with a difficult but necessary end-of-life decision: